 Have you ever been in one of those situations where you come up with a great answer, but it’s too late?
 While at Yankee Dental Convention in Boston this year, I found the answer to a question that was given to me earlier this year.
 When asked, I didn’t have a great answer.
 But if the question ever comes up again, I hope I will have more to share on the topic.

 The question that was asked was derived from the x-ray shown.
 The young mother is a very articulate, educated women who is very protective of her child.
 The mother was very much against x-rays, but when explained that we would be unable to do a filling on a permanent tooth without x-rays, she relented, ONE x-ray only.

-The mother than asked what could she do differently to prevent these holes.
-We discussed sugary, junk foods, we discussed snacking in-between meals.
-We discussed brushing, flossing and fluoride.
+The mother then asked what could she do differently to prevent these holes.
+We discussed sugary, junk foods, and we discussed snacking in-between meals.
+We discussed brushing, flossing, and fluoride.
 I went on to inform her why we were big fans of fluoride.

 For example, we work with people who for various reasons are put on medications that dry out their saliva and struggle with dry mouth.
 Have you ever seen the list of medications that cause dry mouth?
 We googled medications that cause dry mouth, and we found this.
 The list is huge.
 Unfortunately, it’s a very common problem.

 The easiest way would be to use a xylitol toothpaste morning and night.
-Xylitol gum or chewable candies, 3 times during the middle of the day.
+Xylitol gum or chewable candies, three times during the middle of the day.

 Xylitol and your gut